Rohit-Kundu/Ensemble-Pneumonia-Detection/README.md

 # Ensemble-Pneumonia-Detection

-Official implementation of our paper titled "Pneumonia Detection from Chest X-ray Images using a Novel Weighted Average Ensemble Model" under peer review in Nature- PlosOne.
+Official implementation of our paper titled ["Pneumonia Detection from Chest X-ray Images using a Novel Weighted Average Ensemble Model"](https://doi.org/10.1371/journal.pone.0256630) published in Nature- PLoS One.

 ## Requirements